 How to Make a Rough Cut of Your Photo Portfolio

 In the previous lesson, “How to Assemble Photos for a Photography Portfolio“, you learnt how to review your photo and identify those that were worthy of being included in your .
-Now it’s to take
+Now it’s time to take action.

-1. First, mark those photos that are not up to scratch in whatever software you’re using—or by physically removing them from your collection if you have printed your photos.
+1. First, mark those photos that are not up to scratch in whatever software you’re using—or by physically removing them from your if you have printed your photos.
 It should be easy to do this for photos that are off-topic, poor quality, or out of focus, but it can be quite challenging for photos that you are attached to.
-It might help to remind yourself that you want to show your best to whoever is at your photos.
+It might help to remind yourself that you want to show your best to whoever is looking at your photos.

 2. You don’t want to spend too much time on this process.
 You’re really just going through and marking the ones that your gut is telling you may not be up to par.
-In the example below, the rejected images are identified using Control-click on a Mac and assigned a label.
+In the example below, the rejected images are identified using Control-click on a Mac and assigned a grey label.

 3. At this point, it might be a good idea to enlist the help of a teacher, friend, or family member who is capable of being impartial.
 This can be beneficial because they can look at your work objectively and give you their first impressions of it.
-If you’re able to work one-to-one with them, even better, as you can observe them and see how they react to the work.
-Have your chosen help-buddy sit down with you at your computer and cycle through the photos, or you can print your photos off and have them review them that .
+If you’re able to work one-to-one with them, even better, as you can observe them and how they react to the work.
+Have your chosen help-buddy sit down with you at your computer and cycle through the photos, or you can print your photos off and have them review them that way.

 selecting rejected imagesselecting rejected imagesselecting rejected images